CivityNL/ckanext-fairdatapoint/README.md

 ckan --config=<full path to CKAN ini-file> harvester run-test <id of harvester>
 ``

-To rebuiod the index in case it is not automatically update after clearing all packages from a harvester:
+To rebuild the index in case it is not automatically update after clearing all packages from a harvester:

 ``
 ckan --config=<full path to CKAN ini-file> search-index rebuild